 Every top-selling female rapper since Lil’ Kim is heavily influenced by her, whereas Lil’ Kim is truly an original.
 Most lady rappers in the male-dominated hip hop genre predating Lil’ Kim wore masculine clothing and avoided topics that would suggest they were sexual savants.
 Salt, Peppa, and Spinderella teetered on this line but Lil’ Kim with Fendi prints on, changing the image of female rap forever.
 When it comes to Black Friday, Lil’ Kim is a mother scolding her child.

 Circling back around here to the fact that diss tracks cut deeper when the words are true.
 The Terror Squad Rapper was named years ago by Nicki Minaj as one of her top 5 favorite rappers and Shether showed us exactly why.
 Remy Ma can respond with devastating bars overnight, literally.
-On the Breakfast Club, she discussed keeping a mental Rolodex of every foul thing and foul move a person has to their name, storing it away in the recesses of her mind for a rainy day.
-She rained all over Nicki and the Barbs day that day ( I know because I am one) and offered up one of the biggest career blows in the history of Nicki Minaj’s career.
+On The Breakfast Club, she discussed keeping a mental Rolodex of every foul thing and foul move a person has to their name, storing it away in the recesses of her mind for a rainy day.
+She rained all over Nicki and the Barbs day that day, and offered up one of the biggest career blows in the history of Nicki Minaj’s career.
 The one-liners in this song are in every bar.
 The Puns, pockets, and positions she played far surpassed the creativity of most men’s diss tracks to date.
 Onika “Nicki” Maraj is legendary, she bounced back like any GOAT would who has solidified their name in Hip Hop History, the scar, however, remains.

 True Hip Hop fans may disagree with this one but they won’t be surprised.
 The New York City native from the Queensbridge Projects of Queens is the undisputed queen coming in at number 1 on our top 5 female diss tracks of all time.
 Nicki Minaj called the modern-day raptresses her sons ( allegedly a line stolen from a Remy Ma tweet) and Lil’ Kim gave birth to Nicki Minaj.
 So when I say Roxanne Shante, a teen rapper from the 80s gave birth to the regal Hip Hop Royal, Nas, I rest my case.
 When every member of the Wu-tang clan hails a woman as a rap queen, you stand down for the crown.